centria/basic-coding/docs/part13/index.md

   * Avalon
 * Web development with C#
   * ASP.NET
+* Visual Studio
+  * IDE for creating everything in C#, rather than having to do it all manually

 This list will grow, and might later contain details where to find information.